Aerial view of a bushfire near Dirranbandi

 Conditions are not expected to ease for days, with another escalation predicted on Thursday as a trough moves across northern NSW to Queensland with border town Goondiwindi reaching 40C.

-“We are seeing elevated fire conditions for the next couple of days until there’s a change on Saturday,” he said.
+“We are seeing elevated conditions for the next couple of days until there’s a change on Saturday,” he said.

 “We are monitoring conditions very closely, not just today, but the next 48 hours for various areas across the state, including those southwestern parts.”